Free church: Radical Pietism

 Denominations belonging to the International Federation of Free Evangelical Churches trace their roots to the Radical Pietist movement.
 Radical Pietists separated from the Lutheran Churches, which held the status of state churches in Europe.

 By country

 United States

 In the United States, because of the First Amendment forbidding the government establishment of religion, all churches are by definition free churches.
 However, many churches in the United States have requested tax-exempt status under section 501c3 of the Internal Revenue Code.
 This subjects the churches to certain additional regulations to maintain the tax exemption.
 Churches that are structured under 501(c)(3) face restrictions in the area of political speech: no substantial part of the church's activities may consist of carrying on propaganda or otherwise attempting to influence legislation.
-A 501(c)(3) organization is also restricted from participating or intervening in any political campaign for or against any political candidate.
+501(c)(3) organizations are also restricted from participating or intervening in any political campaign for or against any political candidate.
+However, per a recent IRS filing in the U.S. Federal Court, churches (being religious organizations) are now able to endorse candidates without jeopardizing their tax-exempt status.
+This follows after the National Religious Broadcasters lawsuit against the IRS alleging that the Johnson Amendment violated their First Amendment rights to freedom of speech and expression of religion.